People shake hands all the time. To say hello, to make friends... there are lots of reasons.

-They'd shaken hands many times before but for some reason everyone was waiting to see if Pep Guardiola and Jose Mourinho would shake hands after they had become managers of Manchester City and Manchester United.
+They'd shaken hands many times before but for some reason everyone was waiting to see if Pep Guardiola and former Manchester United manager Jose Mourinho would shake hands as managers of the two big Manchester clubs.

 When they'd been rival managers in Spain (Pep at Barcelona and Jose at Real Madrid), there had been some nasty arguments between them and they'd been really unfriendly towards each other.

-They then worked in different countries for a few years, but now they were back as rivals and everyone was wondering, would they or wouldn't they shake hands?
+They worked in different countries for a few years, but once Jose got the job at Manchester United they were back as rivals and everyone was wondering, would they or wouldn't they shake hands?

 Jose Mourinho said he didn't understand why people were even asking the question and Pep Guardiola said they were both "polite guys" who simply "want to win".